Conservation work on Brook Meadow

 Management of Brook Meadow is essential to maintain an appropriate habitat for wildlife and to enhance the biodiversity of the site.
 To achieve this, the conservation group works in co-operation with the local Council and other agencies to keep the meadow in good order both for wildlife and for public use.
 It holds regular conservation work sessions to manage grassland, scrub and woodland and, generally, to keep the meadow clean and tidy.
 The rivers are primarily managed by the Environment Agency to maintain a good flow of water, avoid flooding, and to create a good habitat for fish, Water Voles and other riparian wildlife.

 Volunteer work sessions

-Conservation work sessions on Brook Meadow take place from 10am to 12 noon on the 1st Sunday and the 3rd Thursday of each month throughout the year.
+Regular conservation work sessions on Brook Meadow take place from 10am to 12 noon on the 1st Sunday and the 3rd Thursday of each month throughout the year.
 Everyone is welcome and tools are provided.
 We meet at the new tool store HQ at the end of Seagull Lane.
 Safety for all volunteers is a priority and risk assessments by trained members are given at each session.
 There is a break when refreshments are served.

 The main tasks include cutting and clearing of the grassland and scrub, removing broken tree branches and keeping pedestrian paths open and clear of obstacles.
 Clearing litter is a priority.
 Children and students from local schools and colleges are welcome to join in for work experience.

-For details of specific work sessions call Jennifer Rye – 01243 376926
+For further details call Jennifer Rye – 01243 376926

-Conservation Work session – Sunday 7 January 2018
+Conservation Work session – Sunday 25th March 2018

 Report by Maurice Lillie.
 Photos by Brian Fellows.